Cusuza

 Preparation

-Step 1 : To prepare this recipe, follow the steps below.
+Step 1 : To prepare this recipe, follow these steps.

-Step 2 : First, grind the corn until you obtain a paste.
+Step 2 : First, crush the corn until it forms a paste.

 Step 3 : Then, in a sterilized container, add the corn paste, the rapadura, and the water.

-Step 4 : Seal the container well and let ferment for 4 days to create the base for the cusuza.
+Step 4 : Seal the container well and let it ferment for 4 days to obtain the base for the cusuza.

 Step 5 : Next, proceed with distillation in a copper still.

-Step 6 : The distillation of cusuza consists of three phases: the first phase is known as "head," the second phase is called "heart," and finally, the third phase is known as "charbasca."
+Step 6 : The distillation of cusuza consists of three phases: the first phase is called "head," the second phase is known as "heart," and finally, the third phase is called "charbasca."

-Step 7 : During the distillation process, it's important to check the quality of the liquid obtained.
+Step 7 : During the distillation process, it is important to check the quality of the liquid obtained.

-Step 8 : Place the liquid near the fire and observe the flame to determine the alcohol content and flavor quality of the cusuza.
+Step 8 : Hold the liquid close to the fire and observe the flame to determine the alcohol content and flavor quality of the cusuza.

-Step 9 : Once the cusuza has fermented enough, it can be enjoyed as preferred, whether cold or at room temperature.
+Step 9 : Once the cusuza has fermented enough, you can enjoy it as desired, whether cold or at room temperature.